Ms. Jenna Zubik, LMHC-A, NCC

 NCC – National Certified Counselor

-Ms. Zubik is a National Certified Counselor (NCC) and Licensed Mental Health Counselor Associate (LMHC-A).
-She practices an integrative approach including Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, strength-based and person-centered.
-She has experience with adolescents who struggle with anxiety, depression, self-esteem, self-harm, suicidal thoughts, eating disorder behavior, and identity confusion.
-Ms. Zubik has worked in several different settings including intensive-outpatient, outpatient, and incarceration.
-Ms. Zubik has experience facilitating individual counseling, family counseling, and group therapy.
+Jenna Zubik is a Nationally Certified Counselor (NCC) and Licensed Mental Health Counselor Associate (LMHC-A).
+She practices an integrative approach that includes Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, strength-based, and person-centered therapy.
+Jenna has experience working with adolescents who struggle with anxiety, depression, self-esteem, self-harm, suicidal thoughts, eating disorder behaviors, and identity confusion.
+She has worked in several different settings, including intensive outpatient, outpatient, and incarceration.
+Jenna has experience facilitating individual counseling, family counseling, and group therapy.

 Issues Treated